Hyperbolic decomposition of Dirichlet distance for ARMA models: Conclusion

 \section{Conclusion}

-We find that the weighted Hardy norm/distance between two ARMA models are expressed with functions of hyperbolic distance between poles and roots of an ARMA transfer function.
-Additionally, the Dirichlet distance can be decomposed into pure AR terms, pure MA terms, and AR-MA mixing terms between two models.
+We find that the Dirichlet distance, the weighted Hardy distance with $\omega_s=s$, between two ARMA models is decomposed into functions of the hyperbolic distances between the poles and roots of an ARMA transfer function.
+Additionally, the Dirichlet distance can be expressed with pure AR terms, pure MA terms, and AR-MA mixing terms between two models.
+The decomposition is useful for model order reduction to find ARMA models with fewer parameters to preserve the behavior of ARMA models with more parameters.